Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

-\textbf{\em Global consistency and zero-crossing drift.} We now have a local picture of the minimum.
-Near \(a^*\), the same balance can be written in Cartesian form or in the compact complex-plane form based on \(F(a)=\Re(\overline{Z(a)}\,Z'(a))\).
-The next step is to connect this local event to the full spin scan.
-We also want to understand why different pairs reach that event at different spins.
+Near \(a^*\), the balance admits either the Cartesian split or \(F(a)=\Re(\overline{Z(a)}\,Z'(a))\).
+The remaining step is to carry this local picture along the full spin scan and to relate different pairs' crossing locations.

 \textbf{A. Global consistency of the complex-plane formulation.}